 We have adopted the Model since 2006, being always sensitive to the need of spreading the culture of legality in the conduct of our business.

-The Board of Directors appointed a Supervisory Board, which was assigned the task of monitoring the proper performance of the Model as well as being responsible for updating it.
+The Board of Directors appointed a Supervisory Board, which was assigned the task of monitoring and controlling the performance of the Model, its effectiveness, adequacy and compliance, as well as being responsible for updating it.

 The Supervisory Board has two reporting lines: a periodic one to the Chairman of the Board of Directors and the Board of Statutory Auditors, and a six-monthly one to the Board of Directors.